Overview

 Figure 10: Main drivers of the energy consumption variation in transport

-Source: ODYSSEEMeasures targeting the transport sector include the Jedlik Ányos Plan supporting electro-mobility, a toll road system, various transport infrastructure projects, vehicle purchase support and infrastructural development projects in the Transport Operational Programme, financed by European Union Funds.
+Source: ODYSSEEMeasures targeting the transport sector include the Jedlik Ányos Plan supporting electro-mobility, a toll road system, various transport infrastructure projects, electric vehicle purchase support and infrastructural development projects in Operational Programmes, financed by European Union Funds.
 The development of infrastructure for bicycle also played a role.
+In 2020 a tender for supporting the purchase of bicycles with auxiliary electric motors was created to fulfil the objectives of the Climate and Nature Protection Action Plan.
+In addition, several other electric vehicle purchase support schemes have been running.

 Table 3: Sample of policies and measures implemented in the transport sector